-Take into consideration the time it takes a builder to fit you into his schedule, the continuing inconvenience of laborers and equipment going in and out of your property, and the idea of building your own cabin starts to show its colors.
+Take into consideration the time it takes a builder to fit you into their schedule, the continuing inconvenience of laborers and equipment going in and out of your property, and the idea of building your own cabin starts to show its colors.
 Your plans, your schedule, your equipment, your result on your terms.

 Granny flat plans

 Perhaps you might consider adapting a granny flat plan to your cabin idea?